aquasecurity/defsec/avd_docs/google/compute/AVD-GCP-0030/docs.md

-### Disable project-wide SSH keys for all instances

 Use of project-wide SSH keys means that a compromise of any one of these key pairs can result in all instances being compromised.
 It is recommended to use instance-level keys.

 ### Impact